 Butter, for coating the pan

 1 Tablespoon chopped capers

 2. Heat a lightly oiled crepe pan or frying pan over medium high heat.
-Pour or scoop the batter onto the griddle, using approximately 1/4 cup for each crepe.
+Pour or scoop the batter onto the griddle.
 Tilt the pan with a circular motion so that the batter coats the surface evenly.
-(Batter gets thick as it sits, so feel free to add more milk or water to thin it out)
+(Batter gets thick as it sits, so feel free to add more milk or water to thin it out as you go)

 3. Cook the crepe for about 2 minutes, until the bottom is light brown.
 Loosen with a spatula, turn and cook the other side.

-4. Pan fry the salmon, flake it to pieces.
+4. Pan fry the salmon w light oil, salt and pepper, flake it to pieces.

 2 tablespoons butter